Conducting an information review

-- Improved understanding of the information needs of the business.
-This includes identification of what information is captured, created or used, who uses it, how effectively it meets the needs of the business and the users, how long it is useful for, and who is responsible for the information assets remaining fit for purpose.
+- improving understanding of your agency's business information needs – including identification of what information is captured, created, used, who uses it, whether it meets user and business needs, and who is responsible for the information asset;

-- Identification of both strategic and operational opportunities and risks.
-These may include new opportunities, potential business benefits and efficiencies, information that is being underutilised or areas where insufficient or untrustworthy information is a barrier to efficient business practices or public trust.
+- identifying both strategic and operational opportunities and risks – including new opportunities, potential business benefits and efficiencies, information that is being underused or areas where insufficient or untrustworthy information is a barrier to efficient business practices or public trust; and

 Secondary benefits of an information review include:

-- Identification of 'silos' of information – information closely held by one part of an organisation, but which has wider uses within an agency.
-By breaking down those silos and encouraging information to be freely shared within your organisation, the business benefits will be optimised.
+- identifying 'silos' of information – information closely held by one part of an organisation, but which has wider uses within an agency.
+By breaking down those silos and encouraging information to be freely shared within your organisation, business benefits will be optimised;

-- Ability to meet obligations for an Information Publication Scheme, required by the Freedom of Information Act 1982 following major changes to the Act in 2010, and the Personal Information Digest, required by the Privacy Act 1988.
+- meeting obligations for an Information Publication Scheme, required by the Freedom of Information Act 1982, and the Personal Information Digest, required by the Privacy Act 1988;

-- Identification of additional information that can be made available to the public.
+- identifying additional information that can be made available to the public;

-- Development of other information-based resources such as controlled document registers required by ISO 9001-based systems.
+- developing other information-based resources such as controlled document registers required by ISO 9001-based systems; and

-- Although an information review does not include comprehensive or rigorous analysis, it may be useful in developing
+- potentiallyuseful in developing a records authority, although an information review does not necessarily include comprehensive or rigorous analysis.

 Conducting the review